roryp/tit-for-tat/README.md

 So, the next time you're faced with a strategic decision, remember the lessons from "Tit for Tat."
 Perhaps, a dash of predictability combined with a sprinkle of spontaneity could be your winning formula!

-### Let's Play! 🚀

-Curious to experience the game yourself?
-Dive into the GitHub repository [roryp/tit-for-tat](https://github.com/roryp/tit-for-tat) and see where your strategy takes you.
-Who knows, you might just discover the game theorist in you!

 ## Prerequisites

 Before running the program, make sure you have the following installed: